rpy2/rpy2/doc/source/robjects_robjects.rst

 =========

 The class :class:`rpy2.robjects.RObject`
-can represent any arbitray R object, although it will often be used for objects without any more specific representation in Python/rpy2 (such as :class:`Vector`, :class:`functions.Function`, :class:`Environment`).
+can represent any R object, although it will often be used for objects without any more specific representation in Python/rpy2 (such as :class:`Vector`, :class:`functions.Function`, :class:`Environment`).